-Historical Reading: Ruby Mines of Burma
+Historical Reading List: Ruby Mines of Burma

 Rubies of Burmese origin have long been considered the finest quality in the world.
 The mines in the area called the Mogok Stone Tract in north-central Burma have been known to produce the most important rubies, and reports of rubies from this area have been made by explorers and other travelers since the time of Marco Polo.
 The Mogok area, along with other parts of the country, came under control of the British in late 1886, when investigations of the geological setting of the ruby occurrence began and gem mining became more organized.